 What We Do

-- Work with pupils, staff and schools to teach the principles of emotion coaching in order to enhance pupil and staff wellbeing and resilience
+- Work with pupils, staff and schools to teach the principles of emotion coaching to enhance pupil and staff wellbeing and resilience.

 - Engage directly with parents, carers and families teaching sharing the skills and strategies of emotion coaching so that young people can talk more openly about their feelings.

-- To provide explicit training and support in emotion coaching to the services and agencies that support young people to enhance their skills and abilities to provide high quality support and provision.
+- To provide explicit training and support in emotion coaching to the services and agencies that support young people to enhance their skills and abilities to support young people in looking after their own mental health.